 The project, ‘Re-imagining Door 84’, exemplifies the positive potential of participatory ethnographic research when grounded in ethical principles and genuine collaboration with young people.
 We prioritised the autonomy and agency of youth researchers and we fostered an environment where genuine engagement was encouraged because disengagement was a viable choice.
 This fluid participation allowed for a diverse range of contributions, reflecting the varied interests and comfort levels of the young people involved.
 The project demonstrated that when young researchers are given the freedom to engage on their own terms, the quality and depth of their involvement can significantly enhance the research outcomes.

 The emphasis on building trust through “deep hanging out” was pivotal in establishing rapport with the youth participants.
 This approach facilitated open communication and a sense of ownership, enabling young people to feel comfortable in both engaging and disengaging as they navigated their involvement in the research process.
-The dynamic nature of informed consent, as highlighted throughout this chapter, underscores the necessity for researchers to remain attuned to the evolving needs and preferences of participants.
+The dynamic nature of informed consent, as highlighted throughout this case, underscores the necessity for researchers to remain attuned to the evolving needs and preferences of participants.
 By allowing young people to dictate their levels of engagement, we not only respected their autonomy but also cultivated a more authentic and meaningful research experience.

 The collaborative efforts in designing participant information and consent forms illustrate the innovative ways in which ethical considerations can be integrated into research practices.
 This co-creative approach not only empowered the young researchers but also enriched the overall research process, making it more relevant to the community.